Arjit Taneja: Breakthrough and establishment (2014–present)

-Nadin on ANTV alongside his former co-star from Kumkum Bhagya Mrunal Thakur and Indonesia Actress Dewi Persik.
+Nadin on ANTV alongside his co-star from Kumkum Bhagya Mrunal Thakur and Indonesia Actress Dewi Persik.

 Taneja left Indonesia and headed back to Bombay where he landed his first lead role in a TV show.
-In February 2018, Taneja began essaying the main character of Vivaan Kapoor in Zee TV Kaleerein.
+In February 2018, Taneja finally got his first show as a lead where he began essaying the main character of Vivaan Kapoor in Zee TV Kaleerein.
 It went off air in November 2018.

 In May 2018, Arjit also appeared as a guest in Zee TV talk show Juzz Baatt with Sana Saeed, Adnan Khan and Karan Jotwani.

 Arjit was a Red Carpet host for Zee Rishtey Awards 2019.

 In July 2019, Arjit was cast as lead male actor in Colors TV love triangle-themed Bahu Begum which premiered on 15 July 2019.
 In the show Taneja's character was Azaan Akhtar Mirza, the Nawab of Bhopal which co-starred Samiksha Jaiswal and Diana Khan.
 It ended on 21 January 2020.

 Arjit also made a special appearance at the ITA Awards in 2020.

 In January 2021, he bagged the cameo role of Farishta, an angel in the supernatural revenge thriller Naagin 5 and reprised the same role in February 2021 for Kuch Toh Hai: Naagin Ek Naye Rang Mein, both of which were aired on Colors TV and created by Ekta Kapoor.

 Arjit then landed the lead role as Shambhu Thakur on Nath – Zewar Ya Zanjeer on Dangal TV.
 The show premiered on 23 August 2021.
 But after a few months inside the show, he decided to quit the show.
 Arjit when interviewed said, “he did not see his role shaping up as he wanted it to be”.
 Arjit's last shoot day was 7 March 2022 and his final episode aired on 10 March 2022, Episode 172.